coolsubbu/Huddl/README.md

    g.
 Verifying the sentences above 100k sentences

-CHALLENGES IN BERT SUPERVISED CLASSIFICATION:

-GPU / TPU required for indexing of BERT and Model fitting of BERT .
-Using a smaller Dataset.

 RESULTS on TEST SET FROM LSTM + CNN Sentence Classifier:

 TOTAL NUMBER OF RECORDS: ~145k